Slam Dunk (manga): Production

-Inoue became inspired to make Slam Dunk as he liked basketball since his high school years.
-After Inoue started Slam Dunk, he was surprised when he began receiving letters from readers that said they started playing the sport due to the manga.
-His editor even told him "basketball was a taboo in this world."
+Takehiko Inoue was inspired to create Slam Dunk from his love of basketball, which he has had since high school.
+Before starting Slam Dunk, he created a one-shot manga titled Aka ga Suki (赤が好き), which was published in Weekly Shōnen Jump Summer Special in 1990.
+The one-shot featured an early prototype of Hanamichi Sakuragi and Haruko Akagi, with a story and character dynamics that laid the groundwork for Slam Dunk.
+After he began working on the series, Inoue was surprised to receive letters from readers who had begun playing the sport due to his manga.
+His editor told him "basketball was a taboo in this world."
 Due to these letters, Inoue decided he wanted to draw better basketball games in the series.
-With the series, Inoue wanted to demonstrate the feelings from some athletes such as their thoughts when they win, lose or improve at their sport.
-When he started making Vagabond, he noted that when he was doing Slam Dunk he had a simpler perspective on life as he focused more in victories and success.
+With the series, the author wanted to demonstrate the feelings and thoughts that some athletes might have when they win, lose or improve at their sport.
+When he began work on Vagabond, Inoue noted that his work on Slam Dunk had a simpler perspective on life as he focused more on victories and success.

-With the series, Inoue wants the readers to feel achievements as well as love for the sport.
-Thinking that his success as a manga artist being largely due to basketball, Inoue organized a Slam Dunk Scholarship for Japanese students as he wanted to give back to the sport by increasing its popularity in Japan.
-However, when asked about the response from readers to basketball, Inoue commented that although Slam Dunk is technically a basketball manga, its story could have been done with other sports such as football.
-He also added that the artwork for the manga was mangalike in comparison to his newer works such as Real.
-His experiences with basketball also influenced the story from Slam Dunk: as a youth Inoue started playing basketball to be popular with the girls, but later became interested with the sport in and of itself.
-This was mirrored in the character of Hanamichi Sakuragi, who starts playing basketball to be popular with the girl he likes, to later become truly fond of the game.
+With the series, Inoue wanted readers to feel achievements and love for the sport.
+Thinking that his success as a manga artist was largely due to basketball, Inoue organized a Slam Dunk scholarship for Japanese students as he wanted to give back to the sport by increasing its popularity in Japan.
+However, when asked about the response from readers to basketball, Inoue commented that although Slam Dunk is technically a basketball manga, its story could have been told with other sports such as football.
+He added that the manga's artwork was more "mangalike" compared to his newer works such as Real.
+His experiences with basketball also influenced the story of Slam Dunk.
+As a youth, Inoue began playing basketball to become popular with girls, but later developed an interest in the sport itself.
+This experience is mirrored in the character Hanamichi Sakuragi, who began playing basketball to impress a girl, only to later grow truly fond of the game.
+Inoue attended the NBA Finals in the United States and the 1992 Summer Olympics in Barcelona as "research" for the manga.